Syndrome decoding by quantum approximate optimization: Numerical Simulations

 \subsubsection{Shor's $[[9,1,3]]$ code}

-Next we study the QAOA decoding on Shor's $[[9,1,3]]$ code~\cite{Shor95}, which is a degenerate code.
+Next we study the QAOA decoding on Shor's $[[9,1,3]]$ code \cite{Shor95}, which is a degenerate code.
 It has a generator matrix \eq{eq:G_S} as

 where the first $n-k$ rows correspond to the generators of its stabilizer group.
-To define a cost Hamiltonian for the generator-based decoding problem, we can first perform row operations on the generator matrix as long as the row space remains unchanged.
+To define a reward Hamiltonian for the generator-based decoding problem, we can first perform row operations on the generator matrix as long as the rowspace remains unchanged.
 Consequently, we derive the following matrix

 which is sparser than the original.